Why You’ll Love This Recipe

 Notes

-Use flavored protein powder (vanilla, berry) for variety.
+Use flavored protein powder like vanilla or berry for extra taste.

-Add cinnamon or lemon zest for flavor boost.
+Add a sprinkle of cinnamon or lemon zest for enhanced flavor.

-Swap butter for coconut oil or dairy-free alternatives.
+Swap butter for coconut oil or a dairy-free alternative.